-- (1) When identifying a need for this service, if the provider agency is utilizing the "Treat First" clinical model, they may be placed in this service for up to four encounters without having had a psychiatric diagnostic evaluation with the utilization of a provisional diagnosis for billing purposes.
+- CCSS must be identified in the service plan for an individual.
+When identifying a need for this service, if the provider agency is utilizing the "Treat First" clinical model, they may be placed in this service for up to four encounters without having had a psychiatric diagnostic evaluation with the utilization of a provisional diagnosis for billing purposes.
 After four encounters, an individual must have a comprehensive needs assessment, a diagnostic evaluation, and a CCSS treatment plan.
-Further details related to the CCSS treatment plan can be accessed in the BH policy and billing manual.

-- (2) A maximum of 16 units per each admission or discharge may be billed concurrently with:

-- (a) accredited residential treatment center (ARTC);

-- (b) residential treatment center (RTC);
+Further details related to the CCSS treatment plan can be accessed in the BH policy and billing manual. - A maximum of 16 units per each admission or discharge may be billed concurrently with: (2) - accredited residential treatment center (ARTC); - adult accredited residential treatment center (AARTC); (b)

-- (c) group home service;

-- (d) inpatient hospitalization;

-- (e) treatment foster care (TFC); or

-- (f) transitional living services.
+- [(b)] (c) residential treatment center (RTC); - (d) group home service; - [(d)] (e) inpatient hospitalization; or - [(e)] (f) treatment foster care (TFC).[; or - f) transitional living services. - c.

-- c.
 Covered services: The purpose of CCSS is to provide an eligible recipient and his or her family with the services and resources necessary to promote recovery, rehabilitation and resiliency.
 Community support services address goals specifically in the following areas of the eligible recipient's activities: independent living; learning; working; socializing and recreation.
 CCSS consists of a variety of interventions, based on coaching and addressing barriers that impeded the development of skills necessary for independent functioning in the community.
 Community support services also include assistance with identifying and coordinating services and supports identified in an individual's service plan; supporting an individual and family in crisis situations; and providing individual interventions to develop or enhance an individual's ability to make informed and independent choices.